 6) Invest in quick drying underwear.
 I take three pair — one to wear, one to wash, and one spare.
 I have ExOffico brand, and Soma has some too.
 Every night I wash the ones I wore that day in the shower or sink, and they are dry by the next day.
 I usually wash out my top nightly so I have most of my clothes clean and available to choose from on any day.
 If it is an extended trip, we visit a Laundromat every 8-10 days or so.
 That’s always a fun adventure in a foreign country.

 7) Bring only the essential cosmetics in the smallest sizes.
 I don’t use a lot of products so this is pretty easy for me.
 I have 3 oz travel containers for my shampoo, conditioner, and Woolite.
 The liquids go into a ziplock for TSA.
 Makeup goes in small zippered case in my Baggalini travel purse.
-The Baggalini bags are really functional, but they are kinda ugly so I put a cute small crossbody bag in my suitcase too.
+Baggalini bags are really functional, but they are kinda ugly so I put a cute small crossbody bag in my suitcase too.

 8) Packing in a carry-on is, in my opinion, a huge safety precaution when traveling out of the country.
 (Actually anywhere when you fly.)
 If you have a huge suitcase you are trying to move thru airports or into cabs or trains, you are not as alert to your surroundings.
 You can avoid iffy situations better with a carry-on, and with a single bag, you look like a traveler and not a tourist.